Radiomaster-RC/EdgeTX-LapTimer/README.md

 ------------

 1. Copy `SCRIPTS` and `SOUNDS` to the root directory of the SD card and merge them with the original directory.
+2. Copy your preferred audio file into the LAPTIME folder, replacing the default audio file there.
-2. On the SYS-Tools page in EdgeTX, select and enter the LapTimer lua script.
+3. On the SYS-Tools page in EdgeTX, select and enter the LapTimer lua script.
-3. Enjoy it.
+4. Enjoy it.

 Configuration
 -------------